The 50km.

 We have a talented team of photographers out on the course taking epic shots for the gram, or if you’re a little more old school - for the wall.
 A link to race photos can be found on the Results page after the race.

 • Competitors are required to carry the gear listed in the mandatory gear lists for their event.
 This contains the minimum gear recommended to keep our athletes safe during The Spectacle.
-Mandatory gear will be spot checked.
+Mandatory gear will be randomly spot checked at the start line and throughout the course.
 See below for mandatory gear lists.

 MANDATORY GEAR